-At the time of writing the methodology for EPC assessments of existing dwellings is RDSAP 9.94.
-The much anticipated RDSAP 10 update has not happened yet and a significant methodology overhaul from RDSAP to the Hone Energy Model (HEM) is proposed for 2025.
+At the time of writing this page, the methodology for EPC assessments of existing dwellings is RDSAP 10.
+A significant methodology overhaul from RDSAP to the Home Energy Model (HEM) is proposed for 2026 and government consultations indicate proposed changes to the format of EPCs and minimum rating levels required for private rental properties.
+Methods for improving EPC ratings will therefore change in the future.

-On the journey to improving your EPC rating, a good place to start is to check if your property already has an EPC, either one that's currently still valid (they last for 10 years), or even perhaps one that has expired.
+A good place to start is to check if your property already has an EPC, either one that's currently still valid (they last for 10 years), or even perhaps one that has expired.

 If you have an existing or previous EPC, locate and review the contents of the Features table.
 This can provide some useful headline information to work from.